petcomputacaoufrgs/pet-website/README.md

 ### Typescript

-If you want to learn more about Typescript, you can take a look at this resources:
+If you want to learn more about Typescript, you can take a look at these resources:

 - [Typescript documentation](https://www.typescriptlang.org/docs/)
 - [Typescript handbook](https://www.typescriptlang.org/docs/handbook/intro.html)